This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your procedure.

 CT myelography may increase your risk for a headache, neck or back pain, nausea, or vomiting.
 You may have bleeding, or spinal fluid may leak from the injection site.
-The procedure may cause injury to a disc, nerves, or your spinal cord.
-The dye used during the procedure may cause an allergy, seizures, or brain problems.
-The dye may also damage your kidneys.
+The procedure may harm a disc, nerves, or your spinal cord.
+The contrast liquid used during the procedure may cause an allergy, seizures, or brain problems.
+The liquid may also damage your kidneys.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.